 Home phone from Tentel

-Rather than offering free calls at certain times of the day, however, Tentel sell bundles in the same way as mobile operators do.
+It didn't, and still doesn't, include any calls, but customers can choose to add them if they think they'll need to.
+Rather than offering free calls at certain times of the day, however, Tentel sell bundles in a similar way to mobile operators.

 Users pay for call time to particular types of number - with the basic bundles covering calls to UK landlines starting 01, 02, and 03 - but those calls can be made any time of day or night.